Contempt (film): Production

 Italian film producer Carlo Ponti approached Godard to discuss a possible collaboration; Godard suggested an adaptation of Moravia's novel Il disprezzo (originally translated into English with the title A Ghost at Noon) in which he saw Kim Novak and Frank Sinatra as the leads; they refused.
 Ponti suggested Sophia Loren and Marcello Mastroianni, whom Godard refused.
 Anna Karina (by then Godard's former wife) later revealed that the director had traveled to Rome to ask Monica Vitti if she would portray the female lead.
 However the Italian actress reportedly turned up an hour late, "staring out the window like she wasn't interested at all".
 Finally, Bardot was chosen because of the producer's insistence that the profits might be increased by displaying her famously sensual body.
 This provided the film's opening scene, filmed by Godard as a typical mockery of the cinema business with tame nudity.
 The scene was shot after Godard considered the film finished, at the insistence of the American co-producers.
 In the film, Godard cast himself as Lang's assistant director, and characteristically has Lang expound many of Godard's New Wave theories and opinions.
 Godard also employed the two "forgotten" New Wave filmmakers, Luc Moullet and Jacques Rozier, on the film.
 Bardot visibly reads a book about Fritz Lang that was written by Moullet, and Rozier made the documentary short about the making of the film Le Parti des Choses.

 Godard admitted to changing the original novel, "but with full permission" of Moravia, the original writer.
 Among his changes were focusing the action to only a few days and changing the writer character from being "silly and soft.
 I've made him more American—something like a Humphrey Bogart type."

+Half the film's budget went on Bardot's fee.